arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 By completing this hands-on lab you have learnt how to use Visual Studio 2013 to:

-- Create an ASP.NET MVC 4 Web API service
+- Create an ASP.NET Web API service
 - Publish the service to Windows Azure Web Sites
 - Create a Windows Store application that consumes the Web API service
-- Add Push Notifications to the Windows Store application by using WNS Recipe
+- Add Push Notifications to the Windows Store application by using Windows Azure Notification Hubs